 - Lecture 9 - DC-PSE as a unifying framework for field-based particle simulations

-- Lecture 10 - Eulerian simulations of field-based models
+- Lecture 10 - Eulerian and Lagrangian simulations of field-based models.
+LOCATION FOR LECTURE 10 ONLY: CSBD, Seminar Room Ground Floor (Pfotenhauerstr.
+108)

-- Lecture 12 - Hybrid particle-mesh methods and particle-mesh interpolation
+- Lecture 11 - Hybrid particle-mesh methods and particle-mesh interpolation.

 The student project during the tutorials focuses on software engineering and on implementing a portable software library for particle-based simulations.
 Then, this library is used to perform different example simulation.